Have you ever been afraid of editors thinking you haven’t proofread your piece, even when you definitely have?

 You can also avoid rambling by assigning a specific detail or argument to each of your paragraphs.
 If you limit each sentence to their unique purpose, it’ll become that much harder for an idea to appear more than once.

-Will these five steps make proofreading more fun?
+Will these proofreading tips make the process more fun?
 Not necessarily, but they will certainly give you a better command of your writing.

 Although it’s unavoidable to miss a spot here and there, these tips will ensure you’re handing in your best work at all times.